tabz23/ihabtabbara.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hey!
 I'm currently a first-year Ph.D. student in Computer Science and Engineering at Washington University in St. Louis.
-My research focuses on trustworthy autonomy, specifically on formal methods for ML-enabled systems such learned neural safety filters.
+My research focuses on trustworthy autonomy, specifically on formal methods for ML-enabled systems and robots.
 Previously, I had completed my undergrad in Computer and Communication Engineering at the American University of Beirut.

-## Publications
-- *Learning Neural Control Barrier Functions from Offline Data with Conservatism*
-- *Learning Ensembles of Vision-based Safety Control Filters*, arXiv:2412.02029
-- *Reducing Barriers in Analyzing Eye Tracking Data*, IEEE SIEDS, 2024

-## Teaching

--  **Electronics and microprocessor systems** (ECE 410L, AUB)
--  **Control Systems Lab** (ECE 460L, AUB)